Verbatim Court Reporter Using Stenomask

-Projections indicate that the shortage represents nearly 5,500 qualified reporters.
+Projections indicate that the shortage represents nearly 7,700 qualified reporters over the next 5 years.
 But why would such a lucrative industry experience this kind of shortage?

 There are several factors at play:

-• Significant retirement rates — The median age of working court reporters is 51 years old.
-This is almost ten years older than the median age of workers in all occupations: 42 years old.
+Significant retirement rates — The median age of working court reporters is 52 years old.
+This is ten years older than the median age of workers in all occupations: 42 years old.
 Additionally, 70% of the court reporting population is 46 years or older.
 This contributes to significant retirement rates in the industry.